fpsom/elixir-ml-biostats-hackathon/episode-02.md

 The training of the model is basically an optimization problem.
 The main idea of optimization is to find an optimal set of parameters that minimize a specific function, called **loss function**.
 So, when validating our data and measuring the fitness of the model occured in the validation dataset, its important to use the same "metric" as used in training, in order two values to be instantly comparable.
 Hence, we use the loss function again.
 By repeatedly training our dataset with various values for hyperparameters, we can conclude to an optimal hyperparameter-set which minimizes the loss function for the validation dataset.
 The advantage of using Python is that, for every algorithm in the `scikit-learn` package, it's provided a well-organized documentation, where the hyperparameters of the model are specified.
 There are also analytical desciptions and mathimatical stuff regarding loss functions that are automatically used when calling ML algorithms.
 Furthermore, the user can instantly calculate the value of Loss Function for the validation dataset, using the `.score()` attribute-function of almost every model-object.

 In order to obtain some practical experience of all the things discussed, we are going to apply [SVM algorithm](#svm) in our data.
 A standard way to separate main dataset is: training set (60% of samples), validation set (20% of samples), and test set (20% of samples).
 An advantage of Breast Cancer data set is that the distribution of output labels is more or less uniform; around 50% of data are labeled as 'Benign' the rest of it as 'Malignant'.
-This gives us the benefit to define training, validation and test dataset only once in the beginning of the process (definetely after shufflng) and not particularly worry about how representative the distributions of these subsets are (meaning how similar their distributions are to the initial one).
+This gives us the benefit to determine training, validation and test dataset only once in the beginning of the process (definetely after shufflng) and not particularly worry about how representative the distributions of these subsets are (meaning how similar their distributions are to the initial one).
 In most of the cases, however, we have to be really careful about the case of representative subsets.
 A technique that is widely used to overcome this limitation is k-fold cross validation.

 ### SVM
 In machine learning, **support-vector** machines (SVMs) are supervised learning models with associated learning algorithms that analyze data for classification and regression analysis.
 Suppose some given data points each belong to one of two classes, and the goal is to decide which class a new data point will be in.
 In the case of support-vector machines, a data point is viewed as a p-dimensional vector, and we want to know whether we can separate such points with a (p − 1)-dimensional hyperplane.
 This is called a linear classifier[[10]](#10).
 Now let's check the following figure.
 The goal is to "draw" the optimal (straight) line that separates the classes of the 2D points.
 As we can see, L2 separates our data pretty good (much better than L1), but L3 is actually the best choice.
 The optimal line is determined by how far it is from the nearest points of the classes; the furthest it is, the better the choice.
 As we talk about straight lines, the **parameters** that have to be tuned are the positinion and slope.
-Parameters of models are tuned by utilizing training set (training process).
 Linear SVD can be generalized in more dimensions, where instead of straight lines as separators, we have planes and hyper-planes.

 <p align="center">
   <img width="820" height="700" src="images/linear_svm_02.png">